Kershaw Knives: In popular culture

 In the television show Person of Interest, the character John Reece (played by Jim Caviezel) is frequently seen using a Kershaw Blur.

 In the television series NCIS, the character Leroy Jethro Gibbs (played by Mark Harmon) is seen frequently using a Zero Tolerance ZT0301 with Tiger Stripes.

+In the television series Bizarre Foods with Andrew Zimmern, the host Andrew Zimmern is frequently seen using a Kershaw Leek.